Billy Sherrill: Work with Tammy Wynette and George Jones

 Sherrill's association with Wynette began in 1966, when the then-unknown performer auditioned for him.
-He signed Wynette to Epic, and involved himself in nearly every aspect of the aspiring singer's career, helping her choose her stage name; Sherrill felt her name at the time, Wynette Byrd, would not lend itself to a successful recording career, and suggested she adopt the name "Tammy".
-Sherrill also helped her to develop her stage persona, and co-wrote many of her early country hits, including "Your Good Girl's Gonna Go Bad", "My Elusive Dreams", and "I Don't Wanna Play House".
-In 1968, Sherrill co-wrote with Wynette her most famous hit, "Stand By Your Man".
+He signed Wynette to Epic, and involved himself in nearly every aspect of the aspiring singer's career, helping her choose her stage name (she was born Virginia Wynette Pugh).
+He suggested she adopt the name "Tammy".
+He helped her to develop her stage persona, and co-wrote many of her early country hits, including "Your Good Girl's Gonna Go Bad", "My Elusive Dreams", and "I Don't Wanna Play House".
+In 1968, Sherrill co-wrote with Wynette her biggest hit, "Stand By Your Man".

 By 1971, George Jones had arrived at Epic Records.
-Jones' recording contract with Musicor Records was not even officially over in 1971 but a desire between both Jones and his then-wife, Tammy Wynette, to record together led to a buy-out of Jones' current contract with Musicor.
-Soon after, Jones and Wynette began recording together with Sherrill as the producer.
+Jones' recording contract with Musicor Records was still in force in 1971 but a desire between both Jones and his then-wife, Tammy Wynette, to record together led to a buy-out of Jones' contract with Musicor.
+Soon after, Jones and Wynette began recording together with Sherrill as their producer.
 Sherrill often played double duty as a songwriter, usually in tandem with Norro Wilson and George Richey.
 Richey became the future husband of Wynette.
-The success that Sherrill had with Jones proved to be his most enduring.
-Although Billboard chart statistics show that Sherrill had his biggest commercial successes with artists such as Wynette as well as Charlie Rich, with Jones, Sherrill had his most enduring and longest-lasting association.
+Although Billboard chart statistics show that Sherrill had his biggest commercial successes with artists Wynette and Charlie Rich, with Jones Sherrill had his longest association.
 Sherrill's biggest hit with Jones was "He Stopped Loving Her Today".

 In the 1989 video documentary, Same Ole Me, Sherrill recalled a heated exchange during one recording session when Jones insisted on adapting the melody from "Help Me Make It Through the Night": "I said 'That's not the melody!' and he said "Yeah, but it's a better melody.'
-I said 'It might be—Kristofferson would think so too, it's his melody!'"
-In the same documentary, Sherrill claimed that Jones was in such bad physical shape during this period that "the recitation was recorded 18 months after the first verse was" and added that the last words Jones said about "He Stopped Loving Her Today" was "Nobody'll buy that morbid son of a bitch" (These comments were repeated by Sherrill during the Ken Burns Country Music series in 2019 though Sherrill had died four years earlier.).
-Sherrill, once he vacated as the head of CBS/Epic, continued to produce the recording sessions of Jones throughout the 1980s.
+I said 'It might be — Kristofferson would think so too, it's his melody!'"
+In the same documentary, Sherrill claimed that Jones was in such bad physical shape during this period that "the recitation was recorded 18 months after the first verse was" and added that the last words Jones said about "He Stopped Loving Her Today" was "Nobody'll buy that morbid son of a bitch" (These comments were repeated during the Ken Burns Country Music series in 2019 though Sherrill had died four years earlier.).
+Sherrill, once he vacated as the head of CBS/Epic, continued to produce the recordings of Jones throughout the 1980s.
 Sherrill appeared in the video of Jones' "Who's Gonna Fill Their Shoes" (1985), acting as the bus-driver.
-In total, Sherrill is credited as Jones record producer for 19 years, 1971–1990.
+Sherrill is credited as Jones record producer for 19 years, 1971–1990.